unlock-protocol/unlock/unlock-protocol-com/blog/headline.md

 Unlock is happy to announce the launch of Headline, bringing publishing and newsletter subscriptions into the Web3 ecosystem.

-Built by Unlock and Raid Guild, Headline utilizes technology from Ceramic, a decentralized data network bringing unlimited data to Web3 applications and Lit Protocol, a distributed network for encryption to set a new standard for subscription newsletters in Web3.
+Built by Unlock and [RaidGuild](https://www.raidguild.org/), Headline utilizes technology from [Ceramic](https://ceramic.network/), a decentralized data network bringing unlimited data to Web3 applications and [Lit Protocol](https://litprotocol.com/), a distributed network for encryption to set a new standard for subscription newsletters in Web3.

 "Encrypted data and access control on the open and decentralized web lets creators create world class experiences for their fans, without having to rely on any web2 platform as a middle man.
 The composability of the open like, like how Lit Protocol and Unlock can work together, are in service of creating more value for creators and their fans," said David Sneider, CEO Lit Protocol